Cable tray systems are designed for easy installation and to accommodate power, communications, and signal cabling across a variety of applications.

 I- Tools:

-We will need some hand and power tools to complete the support system installation.
+We will need hand and power tools to complete the installation of the support system.

 These hand tools are summarized as follows:

-02- Hammer: We will need it to install the drop-in anchor or unifix inside its hole with the help of a pin punch.
+02- Hammer: We will need it to install the drop-in anchor or unifix into its hole using a pin punch.

 03- Pin Punch: We will use it to ensure the unifix or the drop-in anchor completely fits its hole in the concrete slab.